Chhekur/colon-ide/README.md

 ### Libraries 🌟

-Scribbler uses a number of API's and libraries to work properly:
+Colon uses a number of API's and libraries to work properly:

 * ✅ [NodeJs] - evented I/O for the backend
 * ✅ [codemirror] - full featured text editor